-Names: Common ring-tailed possum (Pseudocheirus peregrinus); Wali in Dharug language around Sydney, Garrawirr in Gamilaraay/Gamilaroi/Kamilaroi.
+Names: Common ring-tailed possum (Pseudocheirus peregrinus), also known as the eastern ringtail possum; Wali in Dharug language around Sydney, Garrawirr in Gamilaraay/Gamilaroi/Kamilaroi.

 Size: Weight up to 1.1kg, length 30-35cm, with tail 30-35cm.

 Diet: Vegetarian, eating mainly leaves, with some fruit and flowers.

 Habitat: Ringtails live in forests, woodlands, coastal thickets, gardens and urban areas across eastern Australia and Tasmania, from Adelaide to Cape York.

 Superpower/fun fact: Ringtails forage at night, then while resting during the day they excrete what they have eaten in the form of soft faecal pellets (poo) that they then eat, ensuring each meal is consumed twice.
 It makes for foraging efficiency – but probably best not to try it yourself.